Abunai Deka

 Abunai Deka (あぶない刑事), often shortened to AbuDeka (あぶデカ), is a Japanese television drama aired by Nippon Television between 1986 and 1987.
 Starring Hiroshi Tachi and Kyohei Shibata, the series became very popular and spawned films, spin-offs series, and books.
 The series follows a pair of detectives, Toshiki Takayama (Hiroshi Tachi) and Yuji Oshita (Kyôhei Shibata), from the Naka-ku branch of the Kanagawa Prefectural Police.

 Several model cars based on Nissan automobiles featured in the show were produced by model company Aoshima Bunka Kyozai.

-On February 6, 1990, a video game based on the series titled Mottomo Abunai Deka was released by Nintendo Famicom.